Drop in for a continental breakfast and coffee before your field trip departs.

 João Jara will introduce you to the vivid mosaic of Iberian habitats—from the saline flats and reed beds of the Tagus and Sado estuaries, to dry, rolling steppes of Extremadura, and the rocky cliffs of the Mediterranean coast.
 With nearly forty years of field experience, he describes how each habitat supports its own suite of specialist birds—glossy ibis and flamingos in wetlands, Spanish imperial eagle and Bonelli’s eagle in open woodlands and mountains, sandgrouse and bustards in the grasslands.
 He weaves in the rhythms of migration, the pressures of conservation, and the importance of protected areas in preserving this rich diversity.
 Throughout, Jara emphasizes how Portugal and Spain, despite shared bird species, offer striking contrasts in landscape, climate, and conservation challenges, making the Iberian birding experience both rewarding and complex.

-It's the festival version of our popular Birding for Beginners class.
 In this class, we'll explore how birds vary within their species, and how birds and habitat are linked.

 Argentina’s vast and varied landscapes are home to an impressive array of ecosystems, that support an extraordinary level of biodiversity.
 Covering approximately 1.07 million square miles, the country stretches from subtropical rainforests in the north to subpolar regions in the south, encompassing a wide range of habitats and climate zones.
 This geographic and ecological diversity enables Argentina to host some of the most distinctive wildlife assemblages in the world.
 A central highlight of Argentina's natural heritage is its bird diversity, with close to 1,000 species recorded within its borders.
 This lecture offers an imaginary journey through Argentina's main natural habitats to learn about its birds and other wildlife.